dmerejkowsky/blog/content/post/0067-trying-mypy.md

 The bug was not caught because the code in question was actually copy/pasted from a CI script (and you usually don't write tests for CI scripts).

-We actually don't need to streamed response anywhere in tsrc, so this is in fact dead code.
+We actually don't need streamed responses anywhere in tsrc, so this is in fact dead code.

 #### handle_json_errors